MAIN Travel West Virginia

 you'll need reservations for The Aquarium Lounge.

-the road doesn't mean out of dining options.
 In central West Virginia,

 into the Greenbrier and New River Valley areas, take a minute